jessicaan/uber-rides-clone/README.md

 ## Working functions

-Is possible to search for the adress using google locations API, set and origin and a destination and estimate the costs and time of the ride.
+Is possible to search for the adress using google locations API, set an origin and a destination and estimate the costs and time of the ride.

 P.s.: The hours and texts, and values are in PT-BR pattern.